Curriculumonline

 Textile Design

-• 37 COLOUR AND PATTERN This activity raises students' awareness of pattern and design, focusing on designs like those of William Morris.
+• 37 COLOUR AND PATTERN This lesson plan raises students' awareness of pattern and design, focusing on designs like those of William Morris.

 • 39 TEXTURE RUBBINGS This page increases students' knowledge of texture and pattern.